 – Administrative Tribunal of the Bank for International Settlement (ATBIS)

-Alex has also represented employees of the International Criminal Court (ICC), the United Nations Industrial Development Organisation (UNIDO) and the United Nations Development Programme (UNDP) and the World Food Programme (WFP).
+Alex has also represented employees of the International Criminal Court (ICC), the United Nations Industrial Development Organisation (UNIDO), the United Nations Development Programme (UNDP) and the World Food Programme (WFP).

-In 2014, Alex represented thirteen Latin American Country Offices (including Mexico, Argentina, Brazil, Bolivia, Guatemala, Nicaragua, Costa Rica, Guyana, Colombia, Panama, Paraguay and Uruguay) of a large MDB in a complex class action relating to the right to save.
-In March 2015, Alex gave a presentation on the Appeals Systems of international organisations at the Council of Europe in Strasbourg for the 50th Anniversary of its Administrative Tribunal (click here).
-In November 2015, Alex chaired a conference on international administrative law at the British Embassy Residence in Vienna.
-He has also been accepted as a UN Office of Staff Legal Assistance (OSLA) volunteer lawyer.
+In 2014, Alex represented thirteen Latin American Country Offices (including Mexico, Argentina, Brazil and Colombia, ) of a large MDB in a complex class action relating to the right to save.
+Alex has givens presentations on the Appeals Systems of international organisations before the Council of Europe in Strasbourg for the 50th Anniversary of its Administrative Tribunal (2015 – click here), he has chaired conferences on international administrative law (British Embassy Residence in Vienna – 2015) and he is on the UN Office of Staff Legal Assistance (OSLA) list of volunteer lawyer.

 Alex faces varying approaches, languages and cultures on a daily basis and has a clear understanding of the internal rules including the Human Rights implications that operate within international organisations.
 His innate empathy with different nationalities, his cultural sensitivity and his fluency in French and Spanish enable Alex to passionately and effectively defend the clients he represents against large international organisations, wherever in the world they might be.
 He has a particular interest in women rights, having represented international civil servants who have been victim of sexual harassment, maternity discrimination and retaliation within several international organisations.